shelleywong/CSCI211-Course-Materials/Programs/program01.md

 ## Overview

-This program reads a set of integers from standard input and draws a bar chart to standard output using asterisks and spaces ('*' and ' ').<br>
+This program reads a set of positive integers from standard input and draws a bar chart to standard output using asterisks and spaces ('*' and ' ').<br>

-The user specifies a set of up to 100 integers.
+The user can enter up to 100 integers.
 The integers may be any value greater than 0.
 When the user enters a 0, the program will stop reading standard input and print the chart.<br>

 For example, if the user entered, `1 2 3 4 3 2 1 10 0`, your program must print:
 ```